TRAVELLING TO BALI

 Don’t look for "Bali" in airline time tables.
 It’s listed as "Denpasar" (DPS) which is the name of the island’s capital.
 However, from Bali’s international Ngurah Rai Airport it takes you just 15 to 30 minutes by car to Kuta, Legian, Sanur and Nusa Dua, and in about 50 to 60 minutes you can be in Ubud.

 Today there is an increasing number of direct flight connections between Bali and Adelaide, Amsterdam, Auckland, Bangkok, Brunei, Brisbane, Cairns, Darwin, Frankfurt, Fukuoka, Guam, Honolulu, Kaohsiung, Kuala Lumpur, London, Los Angeles, Melbourne, Munich, Nagoya, Osaka, Paris, Perth, Rome, Seoul, Singapore, Sydney, Taipei, Tokyo, Vienna, and Zurich.
+And Airasia has certainly had the biggest impact on how people travel through INdonesia and South East Asia these days.
+Flights are cheap, planes are great and safe and overall service is simple, straightforward and efficient.
+You can book online and on short notice.
+No more painful reconfirmation of flights and tickets necessary.

 Bali Handbook, by Bill Dalton.
 Very detailed and well-researched travel information for everybody seriously interested in Bali, its people, and all things Balinese.
 However, not much help for those looking for fine dining or luxury accommodation.
 Second edition revised in 1997.